GMTim/LostMineOfPhandelver-Notes/locations/phandalin.md

   - If asked about business, [Elmar](../npcs/elmar-barthen.md) tells them the [Redbrands](#event---redbrands) are shaking businesses down, and flouting the [townmaster's](#townmasters-hall) authority.
 Suggests if the party wants to deal with them they can be found at [The Sleeping Giant](#the-sleeping-giant).

 >### Edermath Orchard
+**Description**
+- Cottage next to apple orchard.

+**DM Notes**
+- Owned by [Daran Edermath](../npcs/daran-edermath.md), retired adventurer.
+- [Daran](../npcs/daran-edermath.md) doesn't like the [Redbrands](#event---redbrands), and espcially their leader, Glasstaff.
+He knows they hang out in [The Sleeping Giant](#the-sleeping-giant), but that their [main headquarters](../locations/redbrand-hideout.md) is under [Tresendar Manor](#tresendar-manor).
+- [Daran](../npcs/daran-edermath.md) asks the players if they'd be willing to go to the [Old Owl Well](../locations/old-owl-well.md) couple of days northeast.
+He's heard of miners being chased away from the area, and rumors of undead.
+There is an old Netheril tower there, and it might have old wrong magics.

 >### Lionshield Coster
 >### Phandalin Miner's Exchange
 >### Shirne of Luck